 What "AI-Ready" Actually Means

 AI-ready data is not a universal standard — it is a threshold relative to a specific use case.
-Research on data quality dimensions for machine learning shows that the impact of quality issues varies dramatically depending on the algorithm and task.
-A classification model may tolerate moderate noise in features while collapsing under missing labels; a regression model may handle missing values gracefully but fail under systematic bias.
+Research on data quality dimensions for machine learning (Mohammed et al., 2022) shows that the impact of quality issues varies dramatically depending on the algorithm and task.

 For any given AI project, data must meet three criteria: